On the Equality of Three Formulas for Brumer--Stark Units: Abstract

 \section{Abstract}

-We prove the equality of three conjectural formulas for the Brumer--Stark units.
-The first formula has essentially been proven, so the present paper also verifies the validity of the other two formulas.
+We prove the equality of three conjectural formulas for Brumer--Stark units.
+The first formula has essentially been proven, so the present paper also verifies the validity of the other two formulas. \footnote[3]{Mathematics Subject Classification (2020): 11R80, 11R27, 11R42.}